Wall Street kicks off 2018 on a strong note

 More from FOX Business

-Major stock indexes closed out 2017 with their best performance since 2013, powered by a combination of strong economic growth, solid corporate earnings, low interest rates and hopes of corporate tax cuts.
+Major stock indexes closed out 2017 with their best performances since 2013 and are expected to gain this year too, largely helped by a cut in corporate taxes that is anticipated to boost profits and the economy.

-"The first week of trading usually suggests the overall trend of the markets which we expect to be positive," Peter Cardillo, chief market economist at First Standard Financial in New York, wrote in a note.
+"It is seasonally a very good time for equities as new money comes into work," said John Brady, senior vice president at futures brokerage R.J.
+O'Brien & Associates in Chicago.

-Oil prices hovered near their mid-2015 highs on Tuesday amid large anti-government rallies in major exporter Iran and ongoing supply cuts led by OPEC and Russia.
+"It seems as if most economists have raised their GDP forecast for 2018, and we're going to get some form of a fiscal stimulus into an economy that has a tight labor market.
+The market is pricing all of this in."

 Continue Reading Below